-Mt Mitchell and Mt Cordeaux are two mountains you can hike in Main Range National Park, and together with a couple of my friends, I set off to summit both these mountains on a day trip from Brisbane.
+Mt Mitchell and Mt Cordeaux are 2 mountains you can hike in Main Range National Park and, together with a couple of my friends, I set off to summit both these mountains on a day trip from Brisbane.

 We first set off on the Mt Cordeaux track.
 The 3.4km track leads through beautiful lush rainforest before the trees thin out and you’re lead to the first of two lookout points to take in the view.
 A couple of minutes further along the trail you’ll head up steep rocky steps to the second — and more spectacular — lookout.

 The lookout is a natural rocky outcrop with expansive views over the surrounding mountains, Fassifern Valley and out to Moogerah Dam.